tyfarnan/UCSD_Wellness/README.md

 # UCSD Confessions Analysis

-* note: to run code modules independantly, must be run in the root directory of repo * ` $ python load_data.py `
+note: to run code modules independantly, must be run in the root directory of repo

+for example:
+` $ python load_data.py `

 ### Requirements for sentiment analysis: